 Each company has its own interview process, but the goals are the same: determining if you are smart and able to get the job done.

 The fourth step is an interview with the hiring manager.
 This signals that you are close to getting an offer.
 The hiring manager could invite you to a coffee or lunch.
-She just wants to make sure that you are a good add for the team (i.e., just double checking that you’re not an asshole).
+She just wants to make sure that you are a good addition for the team (i.e., just double-checking that you’re not an asshole).

 Offer